Metadrop/drupal-boilerplate/readme.md

 ### Drush (Drupal Shell)
-Drush is a command line shell for Drupal, and a swiss army knife letting developers to do mostly everything can be done by user interface, and much more.
-Drush is delivered with a excelent code generator to speed-up the development process.
+Drush is a command line shell for Drupal, and a swiss army knife letting developers to do mostly everything they can do by user interface, and much more.
+Drush is delivered with an excellent code generator to speed-up the development process.

 Get more information about drush:
 - [Drush marketing site](https://drush.org)